reactjs/react.dev/beta/src/content/reference/react/useCallback.md

   // ...
 ```

-You'll usually want your memoized functions to have as few dependencies as possible.
+You'll usually want memoized functions to have as few dependencies as possible.
 When you read some state only to calculate the next state, you can remove that dependency by passing an [updater function](/reference/react/useState#updating-state-based-on-the-previous-state) instead:

 ```js {6,7}
 function TodoList() {